dce/davideisinger.com/content/elsewhere/simple-commit-linting-for-issue-number-in-github-actions/index.md

     primary development branch) --- by default, your Action only knows about the current branch.
--   `git log --format=format:%s HEAD ^origin/main` is going to give you the first line of every commit that\'s in the source branch but not in `main`; those are the commits we want to lint.
+-   `git log --format=format:%s HEAD ^origin/main` is going to give you the first line of every commit that's in the source branch but not in `main`; those are the commits we want to lint.
 -   With that list of commits, we loop through each message and compare it with the regular expression `/^\[(#\d+|n\/a)\]/`, i.e. does this message begin with either `[#XXX]` (where `X` are digits) or `[n/a]`?
--   If any message does **not** match, print an error out to standard error (that\'s `warn`) and exit with a non-zero status (so that the GitHub Action fails).
+-   If any message does **not** match, print an error out to standard error (that's `warn`) and exit with a non-zero status (so that the GitHub Action fails).

-If you want to try this out locally (or perhaps modify the script to validate messages in a different way), here\'s a `docker run` command you can use:
+If you want to try this out locally (or perhaps modify the script to validate messages in a different way), here's a `docker run` command you can use:

 ``` bash